hhanmk/hhanmk.github.io/index.md

 - (Mar.
 2026) The sparse-secret LWE with hint was accepted at S&P.
 - (Feb.
 2026) Invited to be a PC member of PKC 2027.
 - (Feb.
 2026) I moved to KAIST!
 - (Jan.
-2026) Invited to be a PC member of [Asiacrypt 2026](https://asiacrypt.iacr.org/2026/)
+2026) Invited to be a PC member of [Asiacrypt 2026](https://asiacrypt.iacr.org/2026/).
 - (Sep.
-2025) The quantum OWSG output length paper was accepted at CiC
+2025) The quantum OWSG output length paper was accepted at CiC.

+* * *

+<!--
 - (Aug.
 2025) The common Haar random unitary model paper was accepted at TCC 2025 and (May.
 2025) [TQC 2025](https://tqc-conference.org/) for presentation
 - (Aug.
 2025) I gave a lecture (in Korean) at [KIAS-KAIST Quantum information workshop](http://events.kias.re.kr/h/KIASQI25/)

-* * *

-<!--
 - (Jun.
 2025) A paper was accepted at [DNA31](https://dna31.sciencesconf.org/), and Excellent Student Paper Award is awarded to my coauthor Hamidreza!
 - (May.
 2025) Invited to be a PC member of [Eurocrypt 2026](https://eurocrypt.iacr.org/2026/)
 - (May.
 2025) The quantum permutation lifting paper was accepted at [Crypto 2025](https://crypto.iacr.org/2025/) (Jun.
 2025) and at [QCrypt 2025](https://qcrypt.net/2025/) for presentation